-9. How To Grow Squash
+9. Summer Squash

-Whether it’s butternut, Hubbard, spaghetti or calabaza, this summer is the perfect time to grow any squash variety.
+Whether it’s butternut, Hubbard, spaghetti or calabaza, summer is the perfect time to grow any squash variety.
 Fresh squash is definitely ideal for any squash recipes.

-10. Growing Sweet Potato
+10. Sweet Potato

-18. Planting Bush Beans
+18. Bush Beans

 Did you know the flower heads of sunflowers are edible and can be consumed like artichokes?
 Now you know that sunflowers are enjoyed not just for their beauty!